metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 #### Option 2: create a custom view of the table with a saved question

-If you’re trying to do something more custom or complex, Metabase also gives you the option of creating a custom view for a sandboxed table using a saved question.
-You can also use variables in a saved SQL/native question and map those to user attributes to do even more sophisticated filtering.
-As an example, you might have columns in your Orders table that you don’t want any of your users to see, so you could create a SQL-based saved question which only returns the columns you want them to see.
-That question could also have a variable in its `where` clause that you could map to a user attribute, like `where orders.user_id = {% raw %}{{user_id_attr_var}}{% endraw %}` to additionally filter the question based on each user’s user ID attribute.
+Metabase also gives you the option of creating a custom view for a sandboxed table using a saved question.
+For example, you might have columns in your Orders table that you don’t want any of your users to see.
+You can create a SQL-based saved question that only returns the columns you want users to see.
+For even more surgical access controls, you can map those variables in a SQL question to user attributes, so even if users have access to a question, they can only see the data specified by that variable if they have that attribute.
+For example, if you only want users to see their order data, you could map a variable in the `where` clause of a question to a user attribute, like `where orders.user_id = {% raw %}{{user_id_attr_var}}{% endraw %}`, and the user would only have access to order information related to that user ID.

 ### An example setup